 3. Should the ambulance supplier get two prior authorizations if a beneficiary needs dialysis and chemotherapy?

 No. The provisional affirmation decision and UTN will prior authorize up to 40 round trips in a 60-day period.
-Regardless of the treatment sought at the destination, as long as the transports are medically necessary, as supported by the medical records, and are repetitive and scheduled, they are provisionally prior authorized under the UTN.
+Regardless of the treatment sought at the destination, if the transports are medically necessary, as supported by the medical records, and are repetitive and scheduled, they are provisionally prior authorized under the UTN.

 Because these transports are repetitive and scheduled, the supplier should know the number of transports planned for a 60-day period.
 The maximum number of round trips allowed per 60-day period is 40 (80 transports).